cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Deterministic mappings {#mappings}

-The mappings in this section are suitable for constructing either nonuniform or random oracle encodings using the constructions of {{roadmap}}.
+The mappings in this section are suitable for implementing either nonuniform or random oracle encodings using the constructions in {{roadmap}}.
 Certain mappings restrict the form of the curve or its parameters.
 For each mapping presented, this document lists the relevant restrictions.